 What we like: A waterproof duffel at a much lower price than the YETI Panga.

 What we don’t: No backpack straps and the roll-top closure is prone to user error.

-Along with the YETI Panga, SealLine’s WideMouth Duffel is the only other fully waterproof and submergible duffel on this list.
+Along with the YETI Panga, SealLine’s WideMouth Duffel is the only other waterproof duffel on this list.
 These two bags are quite different, however: the SealLine is made with vinyl instead of the YETI's thick nylon, resulting in a significantly lower weight and profile.
-Further, the roll-top design means that it can pack down small to accommodate any size load.
+Further, the roll-top design means that it can't be fully submerged but it does pack down nicely to accommodate any size load.
 And perhaps most importantly, the WideMouth is less than one-third the price of the Panga.

 Why do we have the SealLine ranked here?
-The YETI has more structure and is much easier to pack, not to mention the fully waterproof zipper system mitigates the common user error of creating a roll-top seal.
+The YETI has more structure and is much easier to pack, not to mention the fully waterproof zipper system mitigates the common user error of creating a roll-top seal (SealLine also makes the Zip Duffel, which has a waterproof main zipper).
 Moreover, the YETI has backpack straps and therefore is easier to carry.
 The cherry on top: the extra thickness of the YETI means that it’s much more durable in the long term.
 But for those looking for a waterproof duffel without breaking the bank, the SealLine WideMouth is a nice option.

 See the SealLine WideMouth Waterproof Duffel